 5.3.1.
 Except as otherwise provided below, only a single organization shall be responsible for initiating and directing Testing at Event Venues during an Event Period.
 At International Events, the IIHF (or other international organization which is the ruling body for an Event) shall have authority to conduct Testing.
 At National Events, the National Anti-Doping Organization of that country shall have authority to conduct Testing.
-At the request of the IIHF (or other international organization which is the ruling body to conduct Testing.
 At the request of the IIHF (or other international organization which is the ruling body for an Event), any Testing during the Event Period outside of the Event Venues shall be coordinated with that ruling body.